Tim Branson

 About me

 Covid Statement!
-As we have all adapted to social distancing, in the same way that people have discovered that they can work just as well from home as the office, more and more great work is being done safely over media platforms like FaceTime, Zoom, Watsapp with encrypted (confidential) video calls.
-Hence I offer telephone and video sessions.
-For those who prefer to work face to face, I have confidential and covid friendly consulting rooms in Southsea and in Ryde, Isle of Wight where social distancing is easily achievable.
+For those clients who remain vulnerable or worried about Covid, or are out of the area but wish to access therapy with me, I can work safely over media platforms like FaceTime, Zoom, Watsapp with encrypted (confidential) video calls.
+I offer telephone and video sessions.
+For those who prefer to work face to face, I have confidential and covid friendly consulting rooms in Southsea and in Sandown, Isle of Wight where social distancing is easily achievable.

 DATA PROTECTION NOTICE: Please be aware that should you contact me by email and become a client, I keep your e mails electronically for the duration of our relationship, and then deleted.
 I would keep them longer if our sessions have determined issues of risk or crime.
 Sorry to be one of these informed consent - opt in types, but I'll assume you're OK with this if you e-mail me!
 Please ask if you want more information.
 Thank you!!